- Classic Journeys

 Overnight in Hanoi

-Lunch will be served at Pho Huyen, a Vietnamese noodle shop.
-Some locals call Pho Huyen’s world-famous noodle soup “Mac-Noodles” since it is as popular here in Hanoi as MacDonald’s is in other parts of the world!
-At the restaurant, your private tour guide will explain to you the routine during Vietnamese meal times, and educate you on the special ingredients used.
+Today you will have Pho for lunch, a Vietnamese Noodle shop.
+Some of the local people call this world-famous Noodle soup “Mac-Noodles” since it is as popular here as MacDonalds is in other parts of the world!
+At the restaurant, your tour guide will explain the routine during Vietnamese meal times, and also tell you which special ingredients are needed for you.

 Overnight in Hanoi

 Halong Bay – Hanoi – Flight to Da Nang/ Hoi AnDay 4

 Overnight in Hoi An